jmschabdach/descriptive-dataset-info-bgd-page/clip_controls.md

 # Description

-Neuroimaging dataset of 22q11 deletion syndrome patients.
+Neuroimaging dataset of patients with limited imaging pathology.

 # Counts